klittle314/COVID_control_chart_app/README.md

        - stage 3:  data starting with the date of a special cause signal on the c-control chart
        - stage 4:  data starting after the last day used to fit fit the regression model

+- make_location_data  A function that calls find_start_date_Provost function and create_stages_Provost
+  - Inputs:  input data frame, specified location, buffer days at end of observed data, baseline days used to fit the regression model of log10 deaths, and start date for analysis
+  - Outputs:  data frame for specified location dates, deaths, and stages; data frame with fitted values and limits dervied from the regression model of log10 deaths; list of date of first death, date of special cause signal on c-chart, c-chart center line and upper control limit, linear model list from the regression fit.

 ## Test file

 You can use the data file in the test_data folder to check the upload data function.
 You should see screens like these: